 In essence, praise gets you two for one on the happiness meter.

 Happy work, happy life

-Results from Globoforce’s new WorkHuman Research Institute report echo the Harvard Business School findings, particularly the importance of emotional support when it comes to employee happiness.
+Results from Workhuman®'s new research report echo the Harvard Business School findings, particularly the importance of emotional support when it comes to employee happiness.
 Check out the chart below: